shimaore/tough-rate/middleware/README.md

 The following fields are available as input:

-    @data         Data provided by CouchDB
+    @data         Data provided by FreeSwitch
     @source       The originating number (caller)
     @destination  The (original) destination number (callee)
     @req.header() Get extra SIP headers (`variable_sip_h`)

+The following attributes are also available:

+    @call         The current `esl` `FreeSwitchResponse` object.

 The following operations are available to modify the responses: